akamai-consulting/sitespeed/README.md

 The Graphite and Grafana components get installed on the same Linode.

-The Google and Portal components each get installed on their own Linode.
+The Google and Portal components get installed on their own Linodes.

 The Sitespeed component is the primary testing machine, which gets installed on its own Linode.
 This component should be installed in every location that you want to run tests.